 Sausage & Tortellini In Brodo Recipe

-• Don’t Overcook the Tortellini: Fresh tortellini cooks very quickly, usually in just 2-3 minutes.
-Keep a close eye on it to prevent it from becoming mushy and falling apart in the broth.
-It should be tender but still have a slight bite.
+• Do not overcook the tortellini: Fresh tortellini cooks very quickly, usually in just 2–3 minutes.
+Keep a close eye on it to stop it going mushy in the broth.

-• Use a Flavorful Stock: Because this is a “brodo” (broth) soup, the quality of your chicken stock matters.
-A rich, homemade or high-quality store-bought stock will create a much more savory and delicious base.
+• Use a well-flavoured stock: Because this is a brodo (broth-based soup), the quality of your chicken stock really matters.
+A rich, homemade or high-quality shop-bought stock makes the biggest difference.
+Drop a Parmesan rind into the simmering broth for extra savoury depth.

-• Prep the Cavolo Nero Properly: Be sure to remove the tough, woody central stem from the cavolo nero leaves before shredding them.
-This ensures the greens become perfectly tender in the hot broth at the same time as the tortellini.
+• Prep the cavolo nero properly: Strip the tough central stem from each leaf before shredding.
+This ensures the greens turn perfectly tender in the hot broth alongside the tortellini.

-This dish is a wonderful one-bowl meal that is satisfying all on its own.
-However, if you want to round it out, serve it with some warm, crusty bread for soaking up every last drop of the delicious broth.
-A simple side salad with a lemon vinaigrette would also provide a fresh, crisp contrast.
+This is a satisfying one-bowl meal on its own.
+For a bigger spread, serve it with warm ciabatta or crusty bread for dipping into the broth.
+A simple green salad with a lemon dressing adds a fresh contrast.

-• Refrigerate: This soup is best enjoyed immediately, as the tortellini will continue to absorb the broth and can become soft upon sitting.
-If you have leftovers, store them in an airtight container in the refrigerator for up to 2 days.
+This soup is best enjoyed straight away.
+The tortellini will continue to absorb the broth and soften as it sits.
+If you do have leftovers, store them in an airtight container in the fridge for up to 2 days.

 • Serving size: 1/4 of the recipe